GeorgeVern/smala/README.md

     pip install -r requirements.txt

 ### Download Data
-Install tools necessary for data extraction, preprocessing and alignment:
+Install tools (*) necessary for data extraction, preprocessing and alignment:

     bash install tools.sh

+(*) You will have to change line 66 from the wikiextractor/WikiExtractor.py script: from .extract --> from extract

 ## Acknowledgements